galaxyproject/training-material/topics/proteomics/tutorials/clinical-mp-data-verification/tutorial.md

 ## Filtering out confident peptides from PepQuery2 with **Filter**

-Now, we want to filter for confident peptides from PepQuery2.
+Now, we want to filter for confident peptides from PepQuery2 and prepare them for the Query Tabular tool.

 > <hands-on-title> Filter </hands-on-title>
 >